ubihazard/probook-4x30s/README.md

 Configuring trackpad
 --------------------

 Since your laptop battery is probably long dead, macOS would not recognize it.
-And without recognized battery modern versions of macOS also prevent changing trackpad settings (go figure).
+And without a recognized battery modern versions of macOS also prevent changing trackpad settings (go figure).

 In reality the trackpad is fully working, – you just can’t access its settings.
 In order to configure it you would have to manually edit the binary `.plist` file at `~/Library/Preferences/com.apple.AppleMultitouchTrackpad.plist`.